-Carcinogenicity: The petroleum base oils contained in this product have been highly refined by a variety of processes including severe hydrocracking/hydroprocessing to reduce aromatics and improve performance characteristics.
-All of the oils meet the IP-346 criteria of less than 3 percent PAH's and are not considered carcinogens by NTP, IARC, or OSHA.
+Carcinogenicity: This oil has been highly refined by a variety of processes to reduce aromatics and improve performance characteristics.
+It meets the IP-346 criteria of less than 3 percent PAH's and is not considered a carcinogen by the International Agency for Research on Cancer.

-Section 12: Ecological Information
+SECTION 12: Ecological information